 - A time-bound program should be implemented to retrofit the building with incorporation of seismic resistant measures as selected. - Retrofitting is an advanced process and requires a higher level of expertise than that required for design and construction of new buildings.
 The process requires lots of destructive interventions such as hammering, drilling in walls, and removal of some parts of building.
 Such activities may cause additional damage if proper attention is not given during implementation.
-Hence, use of experienced and skilled labor is strictly emphasized with proper supervision.

-- Retrofit design may need revision once structural, architectural and cosmetic elements of the building are removed for implementation and details found other than is assumed for designing.
-Hence, it is suggested to make clear these things and seek flexibility on design details, actually to be implemented at site, from contractor's side before contract signing. - During retrofitting process, the elements such as floor cornices, chajjas, cladding, false ceiling that add beauty to the building, have to be removed.
-These things are to be considered prior to implementation of retrofitting and suggested for designer's advice to retain good aesthetic view of the building after retrofitting. - Supervision during the retrofitting works is very essential as it is a delicate work.
-Hence, it is extremely important to have proper supervision at the site during construction work.
+Hence, use of experienced and skilled labor with proper supervision is emphasized. - Retrofit design may need revision once structural, architectural and ornamental elements of the building are removed for implementation and details differ from those assumed at design stage.
+Hence, it is suggested to clarify from the contractor's side, before signing of the contract, about such issues and seek flexibility in design details that are required to be implemented at site. - During retrofitting process, the elements such as floor cornices, chajjas, cladding, false ceiling, that add beauty to the building, need to be removed.
+Prior to implementation of retrofitting plans, designer's advice may be sought for retaining good aesthetic view of the building after retrofitting. - Supervision during the retrofitting works is very essential as it is a delicate work.
+Hence, it is extremely important to have proper supervision at the site during retrofitting.

 Due consideration is to be given for uniform distribution of furniture and fixtures, equipment and other non-structural elements so that the load distribution is even.
 The non-structural elements (partitions, furniture, equipment etc.) should be fixed properly for restricting their movement to prevent overturning, sliding and impacting during an earthquake.
-Masonry walls are recommended to be braced with reinforced concrete mess or any other means to prevent non-structural damage during large intensity earthquakes.
+Masonry walls are recommended to be braced with reinforced concrete mesh or any other means to prevent non-structural damage during earthquakes of large intensity.

-5. References
+5. REFERENCES